ITBE-Lab/MA/README.md

                                                    parts of the read are ignored and the alignment stays unextended.

-    --Bandwidth_for_Extensions <int> [512]         Bandwidth used in the context of extending an alignment towards the endpoints of its read.
+    --Bandwidth_for_Extensions <int> [512]         Bandwidth used in the context of the extension of an alignment towards the endpoints of its read.
                                                    (See 'Padding')

     --Minimal_Bandwidth_in_Gaps <int> [20]         Gaps between seeds are generally filled using dynamic programming.
 This option determines the
-                                                   minimal bandwidth used in the context of bridging gaps.
-More details can be found in the MA-Handbook.
+                                                   minimal bandwidth used in the context of fillin gaps.

     --Z_Drop <int> [200]                           If the running score during dynamic programming drops faster than <val> stop the extension process.

-    --Detect_Small_Inversions <bool> [false]       Use DP to search for small inversions that do not contain any seeds.
+    --Detect_Small_Inversions <bool> [false]       Use dynamic programming to search for small inversions that do not contain any seeds.
+(Flag disabled = off)

-    --Z_Drop_Inversions <int> [100]                Check for an inversion if the running score during dynamic programming drops faster than <val>.
+    --Z_Drop_Inversions <int> [100]                Check for an inversion, if the running score during dynamic programming drops faster than <val>.
 ```

 ## Thanks ...